-- Press the up or down arrows to increase or decrease the Hours, Minutes, AM, PM, or 24 hr on the clock. - Press and hold to quickly increase or decrease the time settings. - Press OK or the Back screen button to save the adjustments that were made.
+Press the up or down arrows to change the Hours, Minutes, AM, PM, or 24 hour setting on the clock.

+- Press and hold to quickly increase or decrease the time settings. - Press OK to save the adjustments. - Press the Back or Cancel screen button to cancel the adjustments.